QA-Justice/json-table-viewer/README.md

 Distributed under the MIT License.

-## 📫 Contact

-Feel free to open an issue if you have suggestions or questions.

 ---

 ## ☕ Support

-If you find this project useful, you can support me here:
+If you find this project useful, you can support me here 😋

 <p align="left">
   <a href="https://buymeacoffee.com/justice_tia" target="_blank">